SMUFC: OUR MISSION

 PRESEASON ...
 AUGUST

 Preseason training at SMU begins around August 1st.
 The entire club usually returns to preseason training at our mandatory "SMU Annual Performance Week".
-This is a week-long training camp for all new and returning SMU teams.
-In addition, teams will usually also go to at least one - and often two - tournaments in preseason to prepare for fall League.
+This is a week of 5 days of training (90 minutes each afternoon, Monday through Friday) for all new and returning SMU teams.
+After this week, each team gets into their regular twice-a-week training regimen.
+In addition, teams will usually go to at least one - and often two - tournaments in preseason to prepare for fall League.

 FALL LEAGUE & LEAGUE CUP ...
 SEPTEMBER - NOVEMBER/DECEMBER